-Kadamb tree is of particular significance for us in Atul - its first 'office', a chair and table, functioned under a Kadamb tree.
+Kadamb tree is of particular significance for us in Atul - the first 'office' of our Company, a chair and table, functioned under a Kadamb tree.
 The roots and trunk reaffirm our relentless commitment to eternal Values and the branches and leaves our unflinching allegiance to inclusive growth.